What Is Wanchain?

 - Like Ethereum, Wanchain is a smart contract blockchain that hosts dApps.
 It’s specifically aimed at the financial industry.

 - Wanchain connects other blockchains to each other using on-chain proxies to facilitate fast, cheap asset transfers.

 - The Wanchain Foundation and WANlab are actively working with small businesses and developers to create a thriving dApp community.

 With these pieces in place, Wanchain is positioned for a successful future, but it won’t be an easy road.
 It still has a lot of work ahead to forge partnerships and spur more development.
 If it succeeds, however, it can become a solid fintech company to watch in upcoming years.

-The author is not invested in any digital asset or token mentioned in this article.
 Crypto Briefing’s CEO, an advisor to Wanchain, was not involved in the production of this guide.
 The Spice Girls were not involved in the production of this headline, at least not officially.